tweag/cardano-conformance-testing-of-consensus/docs/design.md

 The `shrinkView` tool accepts a test file and a shrink index, and outputs the test file corresponding to the given shrink index.
-This tool is primarily useful for looking at non-minimal test inputs, eg, when the user doesn't want to iterate the shrinking all the way down to a minimal example.
+This tool is primarily useful for looking at non-minimal test inputs, eg, when the user doesn't want to iterate the shrinking all the way down to a minimal counterexample or desires to keep file records of intermediate shrunk counterexamples.

 #### Supported Operations and Flags